 Board meetings are scheduled in advance.
 There are four regularly-scheduled

 by unanimous written consent, as appropriate in the circumstances.

 by the Board.
 There is an annual cycle of agenda items which include

-regular operational reviews and finance reports by the Chief Financial Officer
+regular operational reviews and finance reports by the Chief Financial

 Officer and/or operating unit executives.

-It is expected that directors attend all Board meetings, as well as the annual
+It is expected that directors attend all Board meetings and meetings